 Puffy Paint in the Microwave

-We are always looking for fun, easy and educational experiments.
-This one only uses a few kitchen items and requires very little set up and clean up time.
-It’s perfect for little scientist-artists who always are looking for new activities and wondering how it works.
+This demonstration only uses a few kitchen items and requires very little set up and clean up time.
+It’s perfect for little scientist-artists who are always looking for new activities and wondering how they work.

 - Small bowls